blund/alan/README.md

 ```

-## Running programs
-At the moment, programs have to be run from the main function..
-I will change this so that they can be read by the executable and interpreted on the fly.

-## Setting up
+## Setting up and running programs
-Simply run `make` to compile the executable.
+Simply run `make` to compile the interpreter.
 You can then run it with the file to interpret and the number of passes to make, like this:
 ```
 make
 turing.exe example.tur 10 // on windows
 turing example.tur 10     // on linux/macos
 ```
 Just change the makefile to fit your needs, for instance if you want to use a different compiler.